-Each college application will ask to know about how you spend your time when you are not in class.
-A way to present that is through a professional resume.
+Each college application will how you spend your time when you are not in class.
+The best way to present this information is through a professional resume.
 Use the following format and tips to create yours:

 Everything you’ve done in high school, no matter how big or small, should be included on your college resume!
 This includes: